2014–15 Women's FA Cup: Second round proper

-Third round
+Third round proper

 The draw for the 3rd round was made at Wembley on 12 January 2015.
-Sides from the FA WSL 2 league enter the competition at this stage.
+Sides from the 2014 FA WSL 2 league enter the competition at this stage.
 All ties were played on 1 February 2015, with the exception of Doncaster's tie which was staged the day before.
 The winners of each match received £400.
 Six matches were rearranged for 8 February due to adverse weather conditions.